elewites/ExpenseManager/README.md

 The **intent** of the Budget Manager application is to provide a user-friendly system that helps manage one's expenses.
-Within the application the user will be able to catalog their expenses by month and category.
+Within the application the user is able to catalog their expenses by date and category.
-As of this moment, the categories are constrained to the following: food, rent, medical, clothing, and entertainment.
-However, in later versions of the application this will be updated so that the user can create their own classification categories.

-Furthermore, at any point in time, the user will be able to view the total money they have spent for any given month.
+In addition, the user is able to view the total money they have spent for any given month.
 On top of that, they can also view the total money spent for any given category in any given month.

-As of now, the application has a console based interface.
-Whenever the user wants to see their monthly totals or monthly totals per category, the dollar amount will print to the console.
-However, in later versions, the app will provide the user with more pleasing visualizations of their expenses (histograms, line-plots, etc.)
+The application is completely functional with two distinct user interface.
+Inside the ui package, you can find a console based user interface and a graphical user interface.
+The default interface is the gui.
+To use the console interface, you must go to Main.java and make the appropriate changes.

 The app is made to be **used** by a range of users.
 Anyone who is interested in having access to an easy way